Priyanshi2003-gen/Priyanshi-Shah-21BIT0378/README.md

 This is a turn-based chess-like game with a server-client architecture, using WebSockets for real-time communication.
 The project includes a backend server that manages the game logic and a frontend client that allows players to interact with the game.

 ## Table of Contents

-Installation
+-Installation

-Running the Project
+-Running the Project

-File Structure
+-File Structure

-Game Flow
+-Game Flow

-Edge Cases Handled
+-Edge Cases Handled

 ## Installation
 ### Prerequisites
 Node.js (v14.x or later)

 npm (comes with Node.js)

 ## Steps

 ### 1. Clone the repository:
 git clone https://github.com/Priyanshi2003-gen/Priyanshi-Shah-21BIT0378.git

 cd Priyanshi-Shah-21BIT0378

 ### 2. Install dependencies for the server:
 cd server

 npm install

 ### 3. Install dependencies for the client:
 cd ../client

 npm install

 ### 4. Running the Project